AwwCookies/AwwRC/README.md

 # AwwRC
 Because IRC didn't have enough Aww

+# ONLY TESTED ON GNU/LINUX (Debian Based Distros)

 ## How to use!
 Start the server: `python2 main.py`

-Connect with a client: `telnet 127.0.0.1 5050`
+Connect with a client: `nc 127.0.0.1 5050`
-NOTE: telnet will not work on windows. use putty with unix line endings enabled

 ###Clients
 AwwRCClient: https://github.com/AwwCookies/AwwRCClient (Coming Soon!)